monasticacademy/srt-to-json-microservice/README.md

 ## API Call and Response Example

 ### Request:
 To parse SRT content, send a POST request to `/parse_srt` with the SRT file content as plain text in the body of the request.
+You can optionally include `char_limit` and `millis_limit` as query parameters to combine captions based on character count or milliseconds.
 You must include an `X-API-KEY` in the header for authentication.

 Example using `curl`:
 ```